 PREPARE PHYSICALLY!
 You will participate in daily physical training to include weekly foot marches up to 10K.
-Condition yourself in advance and bring comfortable boots (FM 7-22, Army Physical Readiness Training, and FM 21-18, Foot Marches, are good references).
-Also, during the summer months and into the fall you can expect high temperatures and humidity in lower Alabama.
+Condition yourself in advance and bring comfortable boots (FM 7-22, Army Physical Readiness Training, and ATP 3-21.18, Foot Marches, are good references).
+Also, during the summer months and into the fall you can expect high temperatures and high humidity in lower Alabama.

-WOCS Requirements and special instructions are found in the welcome letter and accompanying orientation packet.
-The packet includes:
+WOCS Requirements and special instructions are found in the welcome letter and orientation packet.

 If you have any additional questions, please contact Headquarters and Headquarters Company, 334-255-1287/1967 or DSN 558-1287/1967.

 - For questions regarding Blackboard, contact the WOCS Blackboard manager, 334-255-9210 or DSN 558-9210.

 What course dates are available and how do I get scheduled for WOCS?

 Course dates for classes conducted by WOCC are available in ATRRS.
 Go to https://www.atrrs.army.mil/atrrscc/.
 Enter Course Number “911-09W” and click on Search.

 WOCC does NOT schedule course dates.
 That is done by Human Resources Command (active and USAR) or by ARNG quota managers.

 How do I find out if I've been selected?